karkael64/amonite-js/README.md

  module.exports = NavComponent
  ```

-__File : /theme/main/index.html.sjs__
+__File : /THEME/main/index.html.sjs__
  ```
 module.exports = require('../../templates/pages/IndexPage')
  ```

 ### Database management : BSON format
- You can enhance the engine with ModelBSON data model or you can create any class that implements `Model` interface.
+ You can enhance the engine with BSON data model or you can create any class that implements `Model` interface.
 In example :
  ```
+const BSON = require("bson")

+class UserBson extends BSON {}

 let selected = []
 function each_select (err, data, then) { selected.push(data); then(); }
 function each_update (err, data, push) { push(data); }
 function next (err) {}

-let row = new BSON(123)
+let row = new UserBson(123)
 row.load((err) => {
   // to do then...
   row.last_update = new Date().toJSON()